 From August to December, the team is focused on growing, teaching, and developing skills.
 We use these months to create stronger intra-team relationships through different team-building activities.
 This time period is used to train new members on how the overall team works and what happens in each individual subteam.
-This is also when we hold our Mock Game, which provides members with additional training so they can be ready for Build Season.
+This is when we hold our Mock Game, which provides members with additional training so they can be ready for Build Season.
+We also participate in the Kendrick Castillo Memorial Tournament (KCMT) every October, which acts as a practice competition for the upcoming season.